jarhat/u2l/README.md

-# The Urban Tool [utool]
+# The Urban Tool

-	utool is a gentoo "distribution" aimed at providing a sysadmin tool thats
+	u2l is a gentoo "distribution" aimed at providing a sysadmin tool thats

 	1. already setup the way @askdonjohn and/or you wants
 	2. easy to deploy